 Lens implants have been used in nearly all cataract operations performed in this country since 1982.
-This wonderful invention allows patients to see after cataract surgery without thick glasses or contact lenses that were necessary in the past.
+This wonderful invention allows patients to see after cataract surgery without thick glasses or contact lenses that were necessary for the past.
 These lens implants are called Implant Lens or IOL.

 Today lens implant technology allows for more choices in vision correction benefits and outcome after cataract surgery.